scottwalmsley/CefTell/README.md

 ### cefTell
-CefTell is a r script for reading chemical exchange format files.
+CefTell is a series of r scripts for reading chemical exchange format files and producing ion statistics.
 These files are commonly produced when using Agilent feature finding software for mass spectrometry files.